clj-commons/pretty/README.md

-Sometimes, neatness counts.
+*Sometimes, neatness counts.*

 If you are trying to puzzle out a stack trace, pick a critical line of text out of a long stream of console output, or compare two streams of binary data, a little bit of formatting can go a long way.

-Thats what _pretty_ is for.
+That's what _pretty_ is for.
 It adds support for pretty output where it counts:

 * ANSI font and background color support
 * Hex dump of binary data